igor47/blog/_posts/2019-05-13-differences-in-environmentalism.md

 * [Climate: A New Story](https://amzn.to/2HfKT2e)
 * [Falter](https://amzn.to/2JDLnRo)

-That's not even counting books that are a bit about climate change.j For example:
+That's not even counting books that are a bit about climate change.
+For example:

 * [Braiding Sweetgrass](https://amzn.to/2HgGYlK)